jacojayy/star/README.md

 </details>

 # Development Paused.
 Hello.
-Ive decided to temporarily pause the Winlator Omod development, including the development future builds.
+I decided to temporarily pause the Winlator Omod development, including the development of the future builds.
 Im currently taking a break from the internet overall, so Telegram, Discord etc.

 This doesnt mean that the project is permanently discontinued, but temporarily.
 Even if I discontinue this project, I can assure you that it wasnt useless.
 Ive learnt a lot of things just from this project.
 Im really grateful for what it currently is and will be.